blocky/iac/README.md

     conda install mamba -n base -c conda-forge

-From the base environment,
-create and activate (update) a Python environment specified in `environment.yaml`
+From the base environment, create and activate (update) a Python environment specified in `environment.yaml`

-    mamba env update -n sequencer -f environment.yaml conda activate sequencer
+    mamba env update -n bky-iac -f environment.yaml conda activate bky-iac

 Install all the python dependencies

     poetry install

-Setup testing for a local development server

-    make config

-Note that this will generate some files, but those files should NOT be added to git (they are already in the .gitignore).
-Check out the config for some helpful development tools.

 Make sure that everything is set up properly for development by running:

     make test

-For more on testing see [testing](#testing).
 When you want to clean up run:

     conda deactivate
     conda remove -n sequencer --all
     make veryclean

 ### Configuring iac

-*Note you can skip these steps, but, you will not be able to use the `iac` commands or successfully pass all of the live tests.

 To setup, first, you will need AWS credentials in a CSV.
 (Creating credentials for Amazon is well documented online or ask internally if you need a hand.)